microsoft/ignite-learning-paths-training/apps/apps50/README.md

 ![](./assets/resources.png)

+An azure front door instance will be deployed to the url:
+"http://tailwind-apps50-" + `Resource Name Suffix` + ".azurefd.net"

+Store the full value of this url to your variables.txt file as the value for `AZURE_FD_ENDPOINT`

 The deployment can take up to 20 minutes to complete.
 When it is finished you should see a set of resources similar to the picture above deployed into the resource group that you selected.

 This deployment will purposely deploy a "broken" App Service instance of the Tailwind-Traders Frontend to East US and Australia East which we will fix in Demos 2 & 3.